-Libraries are essential to Family Literacy.
-In South Carolina, libraries bridge the gap for those who may not have access to resources for a variety of reasons.
-Libraries educate the whole family by providing computer and internet access, materials such as books and music, access to health information to help them lead healthier lives, and interaction with staff that are skilled in programming to engage young children to learn.
+Libraries are essential to family literacy.
+In South Carolina, they bridge the gap for those who may not have access to resources.
+Libraries educate the entire family, providing computer and internet access, materials such as books and music, access to health information to help them lead healthier lives, and interaction with staff that are skilled in programming to engage young children in learning.

 We feel it is important to help reinforce the positive messages of agencies that also work to better the lives of South Carolinians.
 We want families to take pride in the offerings of their state whether it is participating in story time at their community’s library, going to the local festival, accessing local healthy foods, getting immunizations and health checkups, or a wide variety of other opportunities in support of health, wellness and literacy.

 The South Carolina DayByDay Family Literacy Activity Calendar was a collaboration of many wonderful and talented people throughout South Carolina.
 You will see the logos of those organizations have joined us as partners in the project on various web pages and we are grateful for their support.
 Most of all, we thank Helen Correll of Spartanburg and Colleen Coletta of Columbia for bringing the calendar to life through art and design.
 We dedicate this to families across South Carolina and hope you use it to develop a love for books and learning that will last a lifetime.